Advertising Agency Resource List – Updated Often

 - Canva.
 A free tool that makes it easy to create custom graphics to go with your social media posts.

 - ContactOut.
-ContactOut is a handy way for you to find actual, human email addresses for people on LinkedIn. real email is way better than a LinkedIn message.
-And, yes folks, email, when done correctly, does work.
+ContactOut is a handy way for you to find actual, human email addresses for people on LinkedIn.

 - Google Alerts.
-Stay ahead of client, a prospective client (as in category, brand, and people)and industry news by creating a list of Google Alerts.
+Stay ahead of your client, a prospective client (as in category, brand, and people)and industry news by creating a list of Google Alerts.
 Frankly, this should be a primary business development t tool.

 - Google Analytics.
 You want to track your website right?